ExcaliburZero/mrds_info/docs/monster_raising/stress_and_fatigue.rst

 Items
 ^^^^^
-There are several items that impact stress and fatigue.
+There are several :ref:`items <items>` that impact stress and fatigue.
 These are broken down into three categories:

 * Consumable items
 * Passive items